-The property is located within the 20-25 Australian Noise Exposure Forecast (2033) Contour and as such the development is likely to be affected by aircraft noise.
+The property is located within the 20-25 Australian Noise Exposure Forecast (2033) Contour.

+The development is likely to be affected by aircraft noise.
+The carrying out of development would result in an increase in the number of people affected by aircraft noise.
 The development would need to be noise attenuated in accordance with AS2021:2015.
-An Acoustic Report was submitted with the application which details that the development could be noise attenuated from aircraft noise to meet the indoor design sound levels shown in Table 3.3 (Indoor Design Sound Levels for Determination of Aircraft Noise Reduction) in AS2021:2015.
-The report contains recommendations to be incorporated into the development in order to mitigate acoustic impacts.
-Conditions are included in the recommendation to ensure the requirements recommended within the Acoustic Report are incorporated into the development.
+An Acoustic Report did not accompany the application.
+The development could be noise attenuated from aircraft noise to meet the indoor design sound levels shown in Table 3.3 (Indoor Design Sound Levels for Determination of Aircraft Noise Reduction) in AS2021:2015.
+If approved, conditions are included in the recommendation to ensure that the development is appropriately noise attenuated.